 Artificial Leaves

 Plants such as Lady’s Mantle, Mexican Hens, Euphorbia and Lupin retain water droplets at the base of their leaves.
-The leaves are superhydrophobic, but this on its own would result in water droplets rolling off the leaf rather than being retained.
-It is clear that the topography of the leaves is also important for water retention.
+The leaves are superhydrophobic, which on its own would result in water droplets rolling off the leaf rather than being retained.
 Water can be retained by having uward-pointing leaves that channel water to the stem by gravity, but when the leaves are superhydrophobic, this can result in droplets bursting when they hit the stem junction.
-Some plants have a patch of high contact angle hysteresis surface to help trap water droplets.
+These plants solve this problem by having a patch of high contact angle hysteresis surface to help trap water droplets.

 Researchers have made artificial surfaces that channel water using a combination of superhydrophobic and superhydrophilic surfaces, without any geometrical confinement.
-They can be used to collect and direct water with a simple chemical pattern on a rough surface, in a similar way to water motion is controlled on the surfaces of certain leaves.
+They can be used to collect and direct water with a simple chemical pattern on a rough surface.
+This is similar to how water motion is controlled on the surfaces of certain leaves.

 Publication